Here's Our Rant About Century Aluminum Company (CENX)

 CENX’s Market Performance

-CENX stocks went up by 11.03% for the week, with a monthly jump of 12.96% and a quarterly performance of -12.66%, while its annual performance rate touched 60.73%.
-The volatility ratio for the week stands at 5.89% while the volatility levels for the past 30 days are set at 6.38% for Century Aluminum Company.
-The simple moving average for the period of the last 20 days is 18.06% for CENX stocks with a simple moving average of 16.38% for the last 200 days.
+CENX stocks went down by -16.91% for the week, with a monthly drop of -0.56% and a quarterly performance of -28.65%, while its annual performance rate touched 14.31%.
+The volatility ratio for the week stands at 10.53% while the volatility levels for the past 30 days are set at 7.33% for Century Aluminum Company.
+The simple moving average for the period of the last 20 days is -2.17% for CENX stocks with a simple moving average of -4.19% for the last 200 days.

 Analysts’ Opinion of CENX